 Philosophy, Literature and the Theory of Criticism (PLC) PhD Program

-Students are required to demonstrate proficiency in two languages other than English.
+Students are expected to demonstrate proficiency in two languages other than English.
 The standard proficiency-level evaluations accepted by the Comparative literature Department are used.
-These, however, represent minimal requirements, and students are advised to develop stronger proficiency in languages essential to their dissertations.
+These represent minimal requirements, and students are advised to develop stronger proficiency in languages essential to their dissertations.
 Students are expected to have satisfied the language requirements before they take their comprehensive exams.

 All students complete a dissertation, generally within five years upon being admitted to the candidacy.